-The bill establishes the Texas Redistricting Commission, tasked with overseeing the redistricting of congressional districts in Texas.
-It amends Title 5 of the Government Code to introduce a new subtitle and chapter that detail the commission's structure, member selection process, and operational guidelines.
-Key provisions include definitions of relevant terms, a prohibition against retaliation for employees attending commission meetings, and a transparent application process aimed at promoting diversity among commission members.
-The selection process for commission members is outlined, including the removal of applicants with conflicts of interest and the creation of applicant subpools based on party affiliation.
-The initial eight members will be selected through a random drawing, with additional members appointed by these initial members.
-The commission is required to operate under open meeting laws and ensure public access to redistricting information.
+The bill establishes the Texas Redistricting Commission, which will oversee the redistricting of congressional districts in Texas.
+It amends Title 5 of the Government Code by adding a new Subtitle C and Chapter 581, detailing the commission's structure, member selection process, and operational guidelines.
+Key provisions include definitions of terms, a prohibition against retaliation for employees attending commission meetings, and a transparent application process aimed at promoting diversity among commission members.
+The selection process includes removing applicants with conflicts of interest and forming applicant subpools based on party affiliation, ensuring the commission reflects the state's diversity.

 Statutes affected: Introduced: Government Code 24.945, Government Code 24.946, Government Code 24.948 (Government Code 24)